Nimo

 Important points to keep in mind

-Collision frequency is roughly proportional to concentration (solutions) or number density (gases).
+Collision frequency is proportional to concentration in solutions and number density in gases.

-Only collisions with energy ≥ activation energy and correct orientation are effective.
+Only collisions with energy greater than or equal to activation energy and correct orientation are effective.

-Temperature increases both average kinetic energy and the fraction of effective collisions; rate often rises strongly with temperature.
+Temperature increases average kinetic energy and the fraction of effective collisions; higher rates are often observed with increased temperature.

-Pressure changes affect gas collision frequency but not activation energy.
+Pressure changes affect gas collision frequency but do not modify activation energy.

-Doubling concentration tends to double rate for simple collision-limited reactions; proportionality depends on reaction order.
+Doubling concentration typically doubles rate for simple collision-limited reactions; proportionality is influenced by reaction order.

 Built with v0